|The Jolly Contrarian’s Glossary |

 Assignment and its effect on Netting and Set-off

-Could a right to assign by way of security upset close-out netting such that one should, prohibit any assignment by way of security of any rights under a master netting agreement (such as an ISDA Master Agreement or a Global Master Securities Lending Agreement)?
+Could a right to assign by way of security upset close-out netting such that one should forbid parties making assignments by way of security of their rights under a master netting agreement (such as an ISDA Master Agreement or a 2010 GMSLA), for fear of undermining your carefully organised netting opinions?

-- An assignment by way of security is a preferred claim in the assignor’s insolvency over the realised value of certain rights.
-It is not a direct transfer of those rights to an assignee: the assignor is still obliged to the counterparty, not the assignee, and any claim the assignee would have against the counterparty would be by way of subrogation of the assignor’s claim.
+- An assignment by way of security is a preferred claim in the assignor’s insolvency over the realised value of certain rights the assignor holds against its counterparty.
+It is not a direct transfer of those rights to an assignee: the counterparty is still obliged to the assignor, not the assignee, and any claim the assignee would have against the counterparty would only be by way of subrogation of the assignor’s claim, should the assignor have imploded in the meantime or something.

 At the point of closeout, the assignee’s right is to any termination payment payable to the Counterparty.
 Therefore any assignment of rights is logically subject to the netting, as opposed to potentially destructive of it.

-But: This is only true unless your netting agreement actually disapplies netting of receivables which have been subject to an assignment.
-If it does something crazy, like dividing these amounts off as "excluded termination amounts not subject to netting".
+But: This is only true insofar as your netting agreement does not actively do something crazy, like disapplying netting of receivables which have been subject to an assignment and dividing these amounts off as "excluded termination amounts not subject to netting".

 - For setting off of exposures under a master agreement versus other general exposures against the counterparty, see: